 What Makes For An Ideal Wholesale Customer Profile?

-Naturally, you want your business to attract customers that orders frequently, has a high order value and that are easy to deal with.
+Naturally, you want your business to attract customers who order frequently, have a high order value, and are easy to deal with.
 However, that’s not a realistic customer profile.
 If you want to target the right customers, you need to craft more in-depth personas that you can market to.

-Here are some characteristics to keep in mind when creating a wholesale customer persona.
+Here are four characteristics to keep in mind when creating a wholesale customer persona.